ix5/sx-docs/content/docs/structure.md

 ```
 This would just `git clone` the git repo from https://github.com/sonyxperiadev/hardware-qcom-gps-sdm845
 into `hardware/qcom/gps`.
 Every time you run `repo sync` it would fetch the
-latest version from the branch `aosp/android-9.0.0_r11`.
+latest version of the branch `aosp/android-9.0.0_r11` from GitHub.

-Instead of editing `manifests.xml`, you can instead put your modifications
+Instead of editing `manifest.xml`, you can instead put your modifications
 inside `.repo/local_manifests/`.
 This way, if the AOSP default manifest changes,
 you do not have to re-apply your changes manually.